Stalag VIII-C: Evacuation and dissolution

 On 8 February 1945, most of the prisoners were marched westward ahead of the Soviet offensive, leaving only 200 prisoners in the camp hospital.
 The German camp command destroyed all documentation and evidence of the crimes committed.
 During the march, the Germans executed some POWs, including the sick and those trying to get food.
 After a month-long march, the surviving POWs reached the Stalag IX-A camp in Ziegenhain on 7 March.

 On 20 February the Red Army entered the camp.
 They later used the camp to house German POWs and Polish resistance members, many of whom were then deported to Siberia.

 Commemoration

 In 1961 a monument was erected at the cemetery in remembrance of the thousands who died and are buried here.
 In 1971 the "Martyrdom Museum of Allied Prisoners of War" was established on the site of the camp to house mementos and records of both Stalag VIII-C and Stalag Luft III.

+British prisoners-of-war who died in the camp were buried at a cemetery of the Commonwealth War Graves Commission in Poznań.